ImperialCollegeLondon/PyProBE/docs/source/user_guide/installation.rst

       pip install .

-5. In your working directory you can create a new python script or jupyter notebook to process your data.
+5. In a second directory you can create a new python script or jupyter notebook to process your data.
 You can import PyProBE into your script as follows:

    .. code-block:: python